-Try a peaceful walk along the Cretan beaches and have completely redefine the expression beach time!
+Try a peaceful walk along the Cretan beaches and have completely redefined the expression beach time!

 When there are not so many people on the beaches, they seem endless, and wherever you go, it’s just you and the sea!
 Don’t hesitate to visit a beach and during stormy weather as you will be thrilled by the power of the sea.

-If there are any sunny days in a row, you should definitely try the sea temperature.
+If there are any sunny days in a row, you should try the sea temperature.
 And you can be pleasantly surprised!
-Actually, throughout all November, people are still swimming.
+Actually, throughout all of November, people are still swimming.

 From December till March the sea temperature ranges between +15 and +17°C. But even during these months, some people keep suntanning and swimming.

 As I’ve mentioned before, during winter, the mountains are covered with snow, as well as many mountain villages.
 But sometimes it snows even by the sea in Crete.
 Can you imagine, beach, sea, and palms covered with snow?